 Possibly you can get a breast pump through WIC.
 Just because you are on WIC, you do not automatically get a free breast pump.
 You will need to have a breastfeeding assessment done by the WIC nutritionist while at a WIC appointment.
 Here is more information on WIC breast pumps in my state.

 How many times can you get a free breast pump through insurance?

-Every pregnancy most women are entitled to a free breast pump through insurance under the Affordable Care act.
-However, some insurance companies have rules on the time between each pregnancy most often they say it is a minimum of 18 months between issuing breast pumps.
+Every pregnancy, most women are entitled to a free breast pump through insurance under the Affordable Care act.
+However, some insurance companies have rules on the time between each pregnancy.
+They often say it is a minimum of 18 months between issuing breast pumps.